 Although all of these treatments are available to you, it is worth mentioning that they can disrupt the microbiome of your face.

 What is that, you ask?
 Well, it’s the accumulation of all the microbes living on or within your skin.
 This is like your skin’s very own ecosystem.
 Anything you apply to your face has the potential to disrupt the ecosystem and cause a catastrophe.

 How To Prevent Acne Scarring

 Your skin’s health is determined by the microorganisms on your face.
-In order to have healthy skin, we have to understand why they are there and what they do.
-Each one of these microorganisms can have a beneficial or dangerous effect on your skin, depending on what they are.
+To have healthy skin, we have to understand why they are there and what they do.
+Each of these microorganisms can have a beneficial or dangerous effect on your skin, depending on what they are.